CozmaRares/restaurant-react/README.md

 ## [Live demo](https://cozmarares.github.io/restaurant-react/)

-### Motivation
+### About the project

+The title says it all... \
-This project is a remake of the [original project](https://github.com/CozmaRares/odin-project-restaurant), included in [The Odin Project](https://www.theodinproject.com/dashboard) curriculum.
+This is a remake of the [original project](https://github.com/CozmaRares/odin-project-restaurant), included in [The Odin Project](https://www.theodinproject.com/dashboard) curriculum.

 [The original template](https://beerpub.weblium.site/)